Updated December 2015

 Strengthening the Health Care Workforce

-- 53 KU Medical Center graduates live and/or practice in Finney County.
+- 57 KU Medical Center alumni live and/or practice in Finney County.

 - 1 health care provider has been placed in Finney County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 3 Finney County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 160 enrollments in KU Medical Center continuing education courses and conferences by Finney County health care professionals in Fiscal Year 2014.
+- 58 enrollments in KU Medical Center continuing education/professional development courses and conferences by Finney County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

-- 149 professional education and administrative visits in Finney County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
+- 78 professional education and administrative visits in Finney County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health